 Just make sure, if you do give food items, that you're not doing it just because you couldn't come up with any thing better!

 I avoid very expensive gifts because I don't want the recipient to feel obligated to me.

 That's why the gift idea for clients should be intrinsically valuable, not valuable because of its price tag.
 It should either help make my clients' life easier or give them delight.

 Finally, I always give physical gifts, not digital ones.
 Physical gifts stand out because, firstly, who doesn't love getting stuff in the mail?

 Besides, a physical gift is more likely to be "experienced" by the recipient.
 A digital gift, on the other hand, is easily forgotten in the recipient's hard drive or in the cloud.

-7 best gift ideas that my clients raved about! #freelancing #homebiz #wahm
+10 best gift ideas for clients (my clients raved about these!) #freelancing #homebiz #wahm

-With the above requirements in mind, here are client gifts I've given in the past that have gotten rave reviews from the recipients.
+With the above requirements in mind, here are client gift ideas I've given in the past that have gotten rave reviews from the recipients.

 One of the first client gifts I've ever given was a custom-made mug.
 My client was so pleased that she posted a picture of it on her social media accounts, complete with a shout-out to me.

 Now, a mug may not strike you as being personal.
 It's not, if you just picked up any mug from the store shelf.
 I'm talking about a unique mug with a hand-drawn image and text that specifically resonated with my client.